£15,000-£23,000Value

 TradingFloor

-Andy Warhol's Louis Brandeis (F. & S. II.230) (signed), a screen print from 1980, is estimated to be worth £15,000 to £23,000.
-This artwork has been sold at auction seven times since its initial sale in April 2008.
-Over the last five years, the hammer price has ranged from £10,095 in July 2021 to £12,321 in November 2020, demonstrating an average annual growth rate of 9%.
-The edition size of this artwork is limited to 200.
+The value of Andy Warhol’s Louis Brandeis (F. & S. II.230) (signed) is estimated to be worth between £9,500 and £14,000.
+This screenprint has shown consistent value growth and has an auction history of 8 total sales since its entry to the market in April 2008.
+The sales in the last 12 months have seen an average return to the seller of £9,620 across 2 works.
+Over the past five years, the hammer price has ranged from £9,213 in September 2024 to £12,321 in November 2020.
+The artwork demonstrates an average annual growth rate of 2%.
+The edition size of this piece is limited to 200.

 The Ten Portraits Of Jews Of The Twentieth Century series was the idea of Warhol’s dealer, Ronald Feldmen who, along with Susan Feldman, the art gallery director of the Jewish Community Centre of Greater Washington, came up with the list of ten names.
 Warhol’s growing reputation as a ‘business artist’ played into the fact that the artist’s investment in his subjects was their fame, and not necessarily their accomplishments.
 Stripped of any historical context, rendered in vivid colour, Warhol immortalises Louis Brandeis into a 1980s Pop icon.